Posterior Inference in Curved Exponential Families under Increasing Dimensions: Curved Exponential Family

-\begin{theorem} Suppose that Assumptions A, B, (i), (ii), (iii), and (iv) hold.
-In addition, suppose that $\log d = o(a_n)$.
+\begin{theorem} Suppose that Assumptions A, B, and P' hold.
+Further suppose conditions (i)-(iii) of Theorem \ref{Thm:Main:improv} hold, and for each fixed $c>0$, P($cM_n/d$), $d_1\lambda_n(cM_n/d)=o(1)$ and $\{1+2\|JG\|_{op}\}^2N_n^2/d = o(a_n)$.
 Then, asymptotic normality for the posterior density associated with the curved exponential family holds,

 \end{theorem}